 Your submission/statement should only deal with the planning issues of an application, such as how you and your home might be affected by the proposal.
 It must not contain anything defamatory or discriminatory.
 The Council reserves the right to reject any submissions/statements containing defamatory or discriminatory statements.

 The Clerk will collate and send all written submissions and deputation statements to the Committee on the day before the meeting as part of a supplementary agenda.
 This will be published on the Council's website.

 All persons making a deputation/written submission should consult our privacy notice.

 Rules for applicants and agents

-Applicants and agents do not have to submit a deputation statement in advance of the meeting, though they may choose to do so and the same rules apply.
+Applicants and agents do not have to submit a deputation statement in advance of the meeting, though if they choose to do so the same rules and deadlines set out above will apply.
 Where there are people speaking in objection to an application, the applicant/agent can respond verbally to the points raised.
 Where there are no objectors, the applicant/agent will not be invited to address the Committee, but may be asked to answer any questions that arise.

 The applicant/agent should notify the clerk in writing by 9am the working day before the meeting if they wish to reserve the right to respond to any objectors, setting out the names of the person who would be responding.